GoingOffRoading/Boilest-Scaling-Video-Encoder/manager/readme.md

 - [ ] Add logic for subtitles
 - [ ] Implement some kind of heartbeat for workers.
 I.E. Encoded task returns to queue unless worker checks in after X time
 - [x] Need to rethink workers.
 Like when a task is retrieved, we should log the node.
 Then log the state.
 So when a worker fails, it might be able to pick up where it left off.
+- [x] Make it so that directories are not deleted